 Impact Level High

-Specialties Affected Cardiology, Nuclear Medicine, Oncology, Neurology, Radiology
+Specialties Affected Cardiology, Nuclear Medicine, Radiology, Oncology, Neurology, Thoracic Surgery

 Aetna PET Scan Coverage Criteria and Medical Necessity Requirements 2025

-Aetna's PET scan coverage policy under CPB 0071 splits into three major categories: cardiac, oncologic, and neurologic indications.
-Each category carries distinct medical necessity requirements.
-Miss the distinction, and you're looking at a claim denial.
+Aetna's PET scan coverage policy splits into two major categories: cardiac indications and oncologic indications.
+Each has its own medical necessity rules.
+Getting them confused is one of the fastest ways to generate a claim denial.

 Cardiac Indications

-Absolute quantitation of myocardial blood flow (AQMBF) using add-on CPT +78434 is covered as an adjunct — but only when the underlying rest/stress perfusion study meets medical necessity criteria first.
-You can't bill +78434 in isolation.
+Aetna also covers absolute quantitation of myocardial blood flow (AQMBF) via add-on CPT +78434 as a medically necessary adjunct — but only when the underlying rest/stress perfusion study already meets criteria.
+You cannot bill +78434 standalone.

-Cardiac sarcoid is also covered.
-FDG-PET is medically necessary to identify and monitor treatment response for established or strongly suspected cardiac sarcoid.
-This is a clear, covered indication — bill it with confidence when clinical documentation supports it.
+Cardiac sarcoid is a covered indication.
+Aetna covers FDG-PET (A9552) to identify and monitor treatment response for established or strongly suspected cardiac sarcoid.

 Oncologic Indications